iotaledger/streams/documentation/docs/libraries/wasm/examples.md

 - reference
 ---
 # Examples

-For overview examples of the available API tools, take a look at our [wasm examples](../../../../bindings/wasm/examples/node.js).
-The general API is an abstraction over the rust library, so the examples found [here](../rust/examples.md) still apply (with some minor modifications, see: [api_reference](api_reference.md))
+For overview examples of the available API tools, take a look at our [wasm examples](https://github.com/iotaledger/streams/tree/develop/bindings/wasm/examples).
+The general API is an abstraction of the rust library, so the [rust examples](../rust/examples.md) still apply with some minor modifications to reflect the differences between the [Rust API](../rust/api_reference.md) and the [Wasm API](api_reference.md).
 ## Core Functionality

 ### Author Generation